-The direction control is the lever in the right hind side of the cab, just forward of the lubricator.
-To operate pull the lever gently outwards, and move to the desired direction.
-The control is "gated", and will therefore hold itself in the full forward or reverse position.
+The direction control is the lever in the offside of the cab.
+To operate pull gently outwards and move to the desired direction.
+The control is "gated" and will therefore hold itself in the full forward or reverse position.

 Preparation for Running